noyama-catalogic/packet-counter/README.md

 # Packet Counter (pre-alpha)
-Count number of packets for every second, every source/destination IP address within a given timeragne.
+Count packets for each port, for each source/destination IP address every second, within a given timeragne.

 ## System Requirement
 ### Target Device